Dhracko/silverwing-solace/README.md

 * The visitors can see the past events and the photos from them.
 * The visitors see a gallery of members / evens pictures.
 * Throught the video link the visitors and see the youtube video of specific bosses/events the guild will try in a near future.
+* Role page where visitors can read about different roles and a google map where they can see the location in the World of those members.

 In order to achieve this, the client wanted a website which meets the following criteria: